yangwu1227/leetcode-ds-algo/hashing/matrix/complexities.md

 # Sparse Matrix Multiplication

-Given two sparse matrices `A` and `B` (in their dense representations), design an algorithm to multiply them and return the result as a dense matrix.
+Given two sparse matrices `A` and `B` in their dense representations, design an algorithm to efficiently multiply them.
+The result should be returned in the dense representation.

-In Python, the sparse matrices are represented as lists of lists.
-For example, the matrix:
+In Python, the sparse matrices are represented as lists of lists:

 ```python
 A = [[1, 0, 0],